sofroniewn/mesoscope/README.md

 # use as a module

-The `mesoscope` package includes just two methods
+The `mesoscope` package includes the following methods

 #### `data, meta = load(path, metapath=None, engine=None)`